wilsaj/cookiecutter-express/{{cookiecutter.repo_name}}/README.md

 automatically restart the app.

-To make a dist suitable for deploying to production environments, use `npm run prod-dist`
+To make a distribution suitable for deploying to production environments, use `npm run production-dist`.
+A self-contained, easily deployed build of the appplication will be created and placed in `.dist/`